contractlevel/sbt/README.md

 ## Known Issues

+- **Centralization risk** of admins/owner
-- lack of zero address checks on constructor args
+- **Lack of zero address checks** on constructor args
-  - justification: saves a bit of gas and we won't be deploying with 0 address
+  - _Justification_: saves a bit of gas and we won't be deploying with 0 address
-- lack of empty array check on admins array passed in constructor
+- **Lack of empty array check** on admins array passed in constructor
-  - justification: saves a bit of gas and won't be deploying with empty array
+  - _Justification_: saves a bit of gas and won't be deploying with empty array
+- **Event emission for batch functions could possibly be optimised**, ie currently individual events are emitted per array item as opposed to a single event for an entire array
+  - _Justification_: individual state changes are required for each array item anyway, so individual events isn't a _huge_ deal in terms of gas.
+It also makes reading indexed event params simpler, and it is not expected that batch functions will be used with ridiculously big arrays.

 ## Frontend Notes